- Studying Law at Yale

 5. Can I get a job with a public interest organization when I have no experience in public interest law or its area of concern?

 Summer job, yes.
 Permanent job, more unlikely.
 If you are a 1L looking for summer work, don’t worry about this.
 Try to demonstrate that you have a concern for the underprivileged and have given your time in the past to help folks (children, the elderly, animals, environment, etc.).
-Join a YLS public interest organization, take a clinic, and get involved in pro bono projects offered at the school to gain experience and demonstrate your interest in public interest law generally and the specific area of concern if possible.
+Join a YLS public interest student organization, take a clinic, and get involved in pro bono projects offered at the school to gain experience and demonstrate your interest in public interest law generally and the specific area of concern if possible.
 If you are graduating and have not acquired any public interest experience, you are in a much more difficult position.
 Unlike a summer job where you can often ride on the fact that you can come for free from a highly ranked law school, employers for permanent positions expect a demonstrated commitment.
 You have had three years of law school and two summers to show this commitment and if you have not, it adds a burden to your job search.
 Topic area expertise, however, is sometimes not necessary if you have transferable skills and a public interest background.

 6. If I work at law firms after I graduate, can I make a switch later to public interest work?